financial advisers

 PORTFOLIO PERFORMANCE OVERVIEW

 The PortfolioMetrix Core portfolios rose over the quarter, ahead of global equities.
-Asset allocation was positive with overweights to continental European Equities, UK equities and Japanese equities as well as a small relative underweight to underperforming US equities being helpful.
-An allocation to riskier bonds in lower-risk portfolios was also positive.
+Asset allocation was favourable, with overweights to continental European Equities, UK and Japanese equities, and small relative underweight to underperforming US equities being helpful.
+An allocation to riskier bonds in lower-risk portfolios was also favourable.
 Active fund performance was broadly helpful over the quarter, particularly in continental Europe.

-Sustainable World portfolios underperformed Core portfolios, but were also ahead of global equities overall, again with a relative underweight to underperforming US equities contributing positively.
+Sustainable World portfolios underperformed Core portfolios but were ahead of global equities overall, again with relative underweight to underperforming US equities contributing positively.

 LOOKING FORWARD

-2022 was a very difficult year.
+2022 was a tough year.
 Both equities and bonds, the two main asset classes available to investors, fell.
 And in the case of bonds, the falls were worse than anything experienced in the last almost 50 years.

 Equity vs Bond